← Back to blog

 When the Exhibition Speaks for Itself

-Solo shows by established artists sometimes need very little framing.
-The work carries the room.
+Solo shows by established artists sometimes need very little framing, because the work carries the room on its own.

-Group shows almost always need more.
-The curator is the one building the argument for why these particular artists, in this particular combination, produce something none of them could produce alone.
-International pairings need it even more.
-When Karas put a Kyiv artist and a Berlin artist in the same gallery, the statement was not optional.
-It was the bridge.
+Group shows almost always need more, since the curator is the one building the argument for why these particular artists, in this particular combination, produce something none of them could produce alone, and international pairings need it even more.
+When Karas put a Kyiv artist and a Berlin artist in the same gallery, the statement was not optional, because it was the bridge between them.

-If you are preparing an exhibition and the curatorial statement feels like a formality, that is a sign the concept is not strong enough.
-A clear concept makes the statement easy to write.
-A vague concept makes it painful.
+If you are preparing an exhibition and the curatorial statement feels like a formality, that is a sign the concept is not strong enough, because a clear concept makes the statement easy to write while a vague one makes it painful.
 The writing is the test.

-If you need help shaping yours, get in touch.
+For exhibitions that fit common patterns, you can also work from three reusable templates with worked examples.
+If you need help shaping yours, see how I work with galleries.
 I have written curatorial texts, exhibition copy, and catalog introductions for shows at every scale.

 Roksana Rublevska